ehud91/shopping-cart-api-checkout/README.md

 To install the application, please run:

-- On your machine, go to your projects path, and create new folder with the project name: `idea-system-app`
+- On your machine, go to your projects path, and create new folder with the project name: `shopping-cart-api-checkout`
 - Go (```cd /~path/projects/project-name/```) to your project folder path
-- Clone the application `idea-system-app` from [github](https://github.com/ehud91/idea-system.git) to your machine
+- Clone the application `shopping-cart-api-checkout` from [github](https://github.com/ehud91/shopping-cart-api-checkout.git) to your machine
-- Go to (`cd /folder-name`) to the project `idea-system-app`
+- Go to (`cd /folder-name`) to the project `shopping-cart-api-checkout`

 ```bash
 $ npm install